tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

   - It's an intimidating question to ask, but few people will turn you down.
 Everyone likes being looked up to, and it feels good to share our knowledge with others.

+### Be Utterly Authentic

+- **Don't hide your quirks.** Authentic people often have unusual preferences that don't fit the norm.
+They're open and unabashed about who they are, which gives everyone a good look at these interesting tendencies.
+Billionaire Warren Buffett, for example, has never been suited to the high-rolling lifestyle.
+Instead, he still lives in the same modest house he bought in 1958 for $31,500.
+It might seem quirky or even strange for such an incredibly wealthy man to live so frugally, but Buffett doesn't sacrifice his preferences to what's expected of him.

+- **Express your true feelings and opinions even when they're not popular.** Authentic people don't live a go-along-to-get-along lifestyle.
+They're simply not capable of acting in a way that's contrary to what their principles dictate, even if there are repercussions.
+They prefer not to lie to other people, and they especially can't lie to themselves.
+This means that they're willing to live with the repercussions of staying true to themselves.

+- **Give others room to breathe.** Authentic people don't expect others to play a role, either.
+They don't make people feel as though they have to fit into a certain mold or project a certain image to be a part of their lives.
+Their commitment to being authentic gives other people the freedom to live authentically, too.

+- **Check your ego at the door.** An egomaniac is never authentic.
+Ego-maniacs are always posturing and worrying about how they're perceived.
+It's exhausting, and it's also dishonest.
+Take Oprah Winfrey an interesting and authentic person.
+In a speech to the Stanford University graduating class of 2008, she said, "The trick is to learn to check your ego at the door and start checking your gut instead.
+Every right decision I've made every right decision I've ever made has come from my gut.
+And every wrong decision I've ever made was a result of me not listening to the greater voice of myself."
+Oprah's advice is so important: Listen to your values, goals, and ambitions, rather than worrying about what will make you look good.

+- **Avoid the bandwagon.** Nothing is more boring than following the bandwagon, and authentic people are intent on forging their own paths.
+There's often nothing wrong with what everyone else is doing.
+It's just that authentic people are innovators who break with conformity to pursue new, exciting, and interesting ideas.

+- **Don't worry about what others think of you.** It's never fun accepting that someone doesn't like you, but a lot of times, that discomfort comes from trying to figure out what you did wrong or how you can fix it.
+Authentic people don't have that anxiety because they would never try to change themselves to influence someone else's opinion.
+They accept that other people have the right to be authentic about their own feelings, even if those feelings are negative toward them.
+Nothing is more unauthentic than hiding your true self because you're afraid that other people might not like it.
+Instead, authentic people are true to themselves wherever they are, whoever they're with, and whatever they're doing.

+- **Don't take anyone's advice without evaluating it carefully.** It's not that authentic people aren't willing to take advice; they are.
+But they don't put that advice into action just because other people have.
+First, they'll run it through the wringer from a critical perspective so that they can be sure it makes sense for them.

+- **Try new things.** Authentic people do what interests them.
+They know what they want, and they're brave enough to take the steps to get there.
+This often means trying new things-things at which they're often terrible at first.

+- **Never stop learning.** To authentic people, the world has infinite possibilities.
+This curiosity leads to constant learning, fueled by an ever-burning desire to discover the unknown.
+For example, despite Albert Einstein's intelligence and accomplishments, he retained a sense of wonder throughout his life that made him continue to ask questions about the world.
+Like Einstein, authentic people are in a constant state of wonder.

+#### PASSION DRIVES AUTHENTICITY

+- **Passionate people are obsessed.** Put simply, passionate people are obsessed with their muse, and I don't mean that in an unhealthy sort of way.
+I'm talking about a positive, healthy obsession, the kind that inspired the quote, "Do what you love, and you'll never work a day in your life."
+No matter what else is going on, their thoughts keep returning to their passion.
+Not because they feel burdened and pressured by it, but because they're just so dang excited about it.
+They're obsessed with their muse because it inspires them and makes them happy.

+- **They don't waste time.** You won't find passionate people wasting time.
+They don't have time to be bothered with things that don't matter or things that just kill time.
+They devote every minute available to their passion, and it's not a sacrifice, because there's nothing else they'd rather be doing.

+- **They're optimistic.** Passionate people are always focused on what can be, rather than what is.
+They're always chasing their next goal with the unwavering belief that they'll achieve it.
+You know how t feels when you're looking forward to a really special event?
+Passionate people feel like that every day.

+- **They're early risers.** Passionate people are far too eager to dive into their days to sleep in.
+It's not that they don't like to sleep; they'd just much rather be pursuing their passion.
+When the rooster crows, their minds are flooded with ideas and excitement for the day ahead.

+- **They're willing to take big risks.** How much you want something is reflected i how much you're willing to risk.
+Nobody is going to lay it all on the line for something they're only mildly interested in.
+Passionate people, on the other hand, are willing to risk it all.

+- **They have only one speed-full tilt.** Passionate people don't do anything halfheartedly.
+If they're going, they're going full tilt until they cross the finish line or crash.
+If they're relaxed and still, they're relaxed and still.
+There's no in-between.
+They talk about their passions all the time.
+Again, we're talking about people whose passions are inseparable from who they are, and you couldn't form much of a relationship with them if they couldn't be real about who they are, right?
+It's not that they don't understand that you don't share their obsession; they just can't help themselves.
+If they acted differently, they'd be playing a role rather than being authentic.

+- **They're highly excitable.** You know those people who probably wouldn't get excited if an alien spaceship landed in their front yard?
+Yeah, that's not how passionate people operate.
+It's not that they're never calm, or even bored.
+It's just that it takes less to get them excited, so they get excited more frequently and stay excited longer.
+One theory is that they devote their energy to just one or two things, so they make more progress, and that momentum fuels their excitement.

 ### Make Your Goals Public
 - share your goals with someone and ask this person to hold you accountable